 Eating a gluten-free diet doesn?t have to be impossibly strict or hard to follow.
 People can still eat a well-balanced menu of foods.
 Fruits, vegetables, fish, rice, and unprocessed meats can all be included in a gluten-free diet.
 Even some foods that traditionally include grains aren?t off-limits.
 Many breads, pasta, and cookies made with alternative grains like bean flour, amaranth, corn flour, and millet are available.
 A gluten-free diet can incorporate other types of grains, too, including arrowroot, beans, buckwheat, flax, millet, nut flours, potato, quinoa, rice, sorghum, soy, and tapioca.

 To stick with a gluten-free diet, people with celiac disease and gluten sensitivity need to stay alert for gluten in all its forms.
 Reading food labels and asking questions when ordering in restaurants can prevent symptoms, as well as further intestinal damage.
 Many packaged products are labeled ?gluten-free.?
 The FDA requires that these foods contain less than 20 parts per million (ppm) of gluten.

 It?s important for people with celiac disease to also be vigilant about foods that might not seem like obvious sources of gluten.
 These include salad dressings, medications, beer, communion wafers, soups, marinades, imitation bacon and seafood, processed lunch meats, soy sauce, and thickeners.

-The thought of traveling can be daunting for people with celiac disease.
+The thought of dealing celiac disease for travelers can be daunting.
 Anxiety about meal planning and being away from the safety of home kitchens can often deter people from hopping in the car or boarding a plane and exploring a new city.
 All it takes is a little extra planning and effort. … Read More